prashant280920/FaceRecognition_WebApp/README.md

 This web app recognise faces in an image.<br /> Website is online on -- https://prashant280920.github.io/FaceRecognition_WebApp/ <br />
+This React App also deployed on link -- https://face2-recognition.herokuapp.com/ <br />
 You just have to enter the link address or the URL of the image.

 ## Available Scripts